Free CNA Practice Test (2026)

 Example Score Interpretations

-• Skills Score: 4 out of 5 tasks passed, 1 failed due to missed critical step – FAIL
+Skills Evaluation: Most tasks passed, one failed due to a missed critical step – Not Passed (example)

 How Employers Use Your Score